willstepp/writings/hunger/hunger.md

 Mika had thought the nights rest would heal the soreness in his legs and back and make the blisters on his palms better.
 But it was worse today.
 He walked slower but made progress.

-You are soft, Mika, he scolded himself, This deed is not for boys but for men.
+You are soft, Mika, he scolded himself, This deed is not for a boy but for a man.
+And you are no man.

 He wrapped the handle of the bucket with blades of grass to make it softer but it helped little.
 They bled and the pain from them was nearly constant.
 He had to stop for rest more often on the second day.
 He ate more of the food.
 Indeed there was not much of it left, but that was no matter.
 When he stopped for the day he caught a fish in the river with some line he brought in the satchel and cooked it over the fire.
 Again he felt his strength return.